 At our auditions, we want to learn what interests you, what inspires you, what scares you, and yes, where your talents lie.
 We don’t need you to “dazzle” us; we’re simply looking for young artists who are creative and smart.

-At the audition, you should be prepared to act, dance, and sing, We expect you to approach one like the other (they are so intimately related), meaning that we hope you bring yourself to each discipline – your own point of view, your own unique brand of expression which no one else in the world possesses.
+At the audition, you should be prepared to act, sing, and have a discussion with us.
+You may dance as well if you have the space and a combination prepared.
+Otherwise, you can email or waive your movement audition.
+We expect you to approach one discipline like the other (they are so intimately related), meaning that we hope you bring yourself to each discipline – your own point of view, your own unique brand of expression which no one else in the world possesses.

 When choosing your audition material, please bring whatever you feel represents you the best.
 We have no specific style requirements.

 Above all, we humbly ask that you relax and be yourself.
 It’s not easy, but the best thing that you can do is be exactly you.
 This is not a job interview, so for the love of Pete, wear everyday clothing.
 Wear stuff that you always wear.
 This is no time for your Sunday best, unless that’s how you dress for the other six days of the week, too.

 To attend our Live-Online Auditions, sign up for a time slot on one of the dates below.

 Before your audition, you will receive a link to use for your audition.
 At your assigned date and time, click the link and you will be directed to our Zoom waiting room.
 You can wait there until we let you into the session.
 Each individual audition will take approximately 10-15 minutes.
 Please note that because we are trying to get to know everyone thoroughly we often run late, so make sure to allow extra time past your assigned time slot.

 Audition results will be emailed in March to all students.